 This spirulina smoothie takes the notion of an antioxidant smoothie to the next level.
 Itโs packed with 6 superfood ingredients that can boost your immune system, soothe your gut and fill you with energy.
 Plus, it actually tastes good!

-Despite its intriguing colour and ingredient list, this smoothie actually tastes a lot like apple juice.
-So if youโre a fan of sweet, fruity, refreshing smoothies, youโre bound to love this one.
+If youโre a fan of sweet, fruity, refreshing smoothies, youโre bound to love this one.
 Itโs:

 - Cool and refreshing